-Belgian sugar beet sector warns of crisis amid rising imports and shrinking cultivation
+Sugar beet sector warns of crisis amid rising imports and shrinking cultivation

 Belgium’s sugar beet industry is voicing concern as producers warn of shrinking cultivation and mounting pressure from European trade policy.
 Sugar refinery Tiense Suiker has announced it will need a quarter less cultivation area next year, while the country’s second-largest producer, Iscal Sugar, is urging farmers to plant sugar beets “selectively” in order to avoid overproduction.

-The sector federation CBB lays the responsibility squarely at the feet of EU policymakers.
+The sector federation CBB lays the responsibility at the feet of EU policymakers.
 “If the European Commission continues to prioritise free trade agreements like those with Mercosur countries and Ukraine, European sugar risks being increasingly replaced by sugar imported from regions with less stringent production standards,” the organisation said in a statement on Friday.

-Sugar beet cultivation remains a significant pillar of Belgian agriculture: Belgium ranks among the top five sugar producers in Europe, and within the category of industrial crops, sugar beet is second only to potatoes.
-Around 5,500 agricultural companies still grow sugar beets today.
+Around 5,500 agricultural companies still grow sugar beets.
 Yet the pressures on the sector are deepening.
-“In twenty years, two-thirds of beet growers will have already dropped out.
+“In 20 years, two-thirds of beet growers will have dropped out.
 The cultivated area in 2026 is expected to be half of what it was in 2004: less than 45,000 hectares,” CBB warns.

 Imports undercutting European growers

-CBB chairman Hendrik Vandamme argues that the limits of viable production have now been reached.
+CBB chair Hendrik Vandamme argues that the limits of viable production have been reached.
 “While other countries like Brazil or Thailand are protecting their sugar industries, Europe is not.
-On the contrary, the Mercosur agreements would allow more imports.
-The agreement with Ukraine even provides for four times more imports.”
-The federation is calling for an urgent shift in EU strategy.
-“Europe really needs to listen to the voice of beet growers,” it says.
+On the contrary, the Mercosur agreements would allow more imports," he says.
+"The agreement with Ukraine even provides for four times more imports.”

-Tiense Suikerraffinaderij in Tienen. © BELGA PHOTO ERIC LALMAND
+Tiense Suikerraffinaderij in Tienen © BELGA PHOTO ERIC LALMAND

 Related news